 - Installation of sanitary sewer lines, stormwater lines, and electrical lines

-- Construction of the asphalt paved recreational trail, war memorial, and gazebo with concrete paving and plantings
+- Construction of the asphalt paved recreational trail, war memorial, and gazebo with concrete paving and native plantings

 - Grading for First Avenue South and culvert extensions

 The purpose of the mitigation was to assure no net loss of wetlands and to replace those destroyed with wetlands that meet or exceed the original wetlands’ function and value.
 As a result, the mitigation site achieved the following functions: